NIR Applications in Grain, Feed, and Dairy — and What It Delivers in Practice

 Grain Receiving and Storage

-In animal feed milling, NIR is commonly used at intake to quickly assess moisture, protein, and fat content in raw ingredients.
-Decisions must be made rapidly: accept, reject, adjust formulation, or divert to a different process.
-Many feed mills now consider NIR at receiving as needed equipment.
-Without it, operators either wait for lab results or rely on less accurate visual checks.
+In animal feed milling, NIR is widely used at intake to quickly assess moisture, protein, and fat in raw ingredients.
+Decisions must be made fast: accept, reject, adjust formulation, or divert to a different process.
+Many feed mills now treat NIR at grain receiving as essential equipment.
+Without it, operators either wait on lab results or rely on less accurate visual checks.

-NIR technology support rapid moisture, protein, and fat analysis of incoming grain.
+NIR technology supports rapid moisture, protein, and fat analysis of incoming grain.
 This enables quick decisions on acceptance or rejection of raw ingredients.

 Animal Feed Manufacturing

-Feed mill clients use NIR to verify incoming raw materials — soybean meal, corn, DDGS — and to check finished feed against nutrient specifications.
-When I train QC teams at feed mills on NIR, one of the first things we cover is how it can flag an off-spec ingredient before it goes into a batch, not after.
-That's where the real cost savings show up.
+Feed mill operations use NIR to verify incoming raw materials — soybean meal, corn, DDGS — and to check finished feed against nutrient specifications.
+One of the highest-value steps in a feed mill QC program is using NIR to flag an off-spec ingredient before it enters a batch, not after.
+That is where the real cost savings appear.

 Field tip: At feed mills, the highest-value NIR application is usually incoming ingredient verification, not finished product testing.
-Catching an off-spec soybean meal lot at receiving is far cheaper than reformulating after it's already in a batch.
+Catching an off-spec soybean meal lot at receiving is far cheaper than reformulating after it is already in a batch.

 Dairy and Oilseed Processing